+Non-degree-seeking students may register for a cumulative total of no more than nine credit hours of graduate course work under the normal grading system.
+Students holding a master's degree who do not wish to apply for admission as degree-seeking students may register for a cumulative total of no more than 12 credit hours of graduate course work under the normal grading system.
 Non-degree seeking students are expected to conform to graduate standards of scholarship.
 In some cases, credit hours taken under a non-degree seeking status and under the normal grading system may be applied toward a degree if a student later gains admission into a graduate program.
 Such credits will be evaluated as though they were transfer credits from another institution and must be approved by the Program Advisor and the Dean of Graduate Studies and Research.